micronDLA/SDK/README.md

 # 4. Getting started Inference on Micron DLA hardware with C

 This tutorial will teach you how to run inference on the DLA using C code.
 We will use a neural network pre-trained on ImageNet.
-The program will process an image and return the top-5 classification of the image.
+The program will process an image and return the top-5 classifications of the image.
 In this tutorial you will need:
 * One of the [pre-trained models](http://fwdnxt.com/models/)
 * [Input image](./test-files): located in /test-files/